reyadussalahin/t-rest/README.md

-# trest
+# t-rest
-A simple application to demonstrate rest api functionality
+A simple application to demonstrate rest api functionality.